MattMagg/ACUTIS/docs/architecture.md

 - **Simulation**: Provides fake signals so development can continue without hardware.
 - **Scanner**: High level orchestrator that ties acquisition and processing together.

-Future iterations will expand these components into full-featured modules that interact with real devices and provide sophisticated analysis.
+These components are currently described only in pseudocode.
+Future iterations will expand them into full-featured modules that interact with real devices and provide sophisticated analysis.